-The Bentsen Learning Center (BLC), established in 1981, is a fee based, comprehensive academic support program for students with diagnosed learning disabilities and/or ADHD.
-The primary goal of the BLC is to promote the effective and independent use of strategies that will assist students with learning.
-Students are taught how to apply strategies to specific content courses while learning how to selfmonitor their progress.
-They work on developing their skills in areas that include test preparation, text reading, writing, self advocacy, time management, organization, and technology.
+The Bentsen Learning Center (BLC), established in 1981, is a fee based, comprehensive academic support program designed for students with diagnosed learning disabilities and/or ADHD.
+The primary goal of the BLC is to promote the effective and independent use of strategies that will assist students with learning in college and beyond.
+Students are taught how to apply strategies using course content.
+Specifically, learning specialists work with students individually to assist them in developing strategies in areas that include self advocacy, time management, organization, mnemonic techniques, comprehension, research, writing, and study skills.